mun-lang/book/src/ch01-02-control-flow.md

 }
 ```

-All `if` expressions start with the keyword `if`, which is followed by a
+All `if` expressions start with the keyword `if`, followed by a condition.
+As opposed to many C-like languages, Mun omits parentheses around the
 condition.
-Different from many C-like languages parentheses are not required
-around the condition.
-In this case the condition checks whether or not the variable
-`number` has a value less than 5.
-The code block we want to execute if the
-condition is true is placed immediately after the condition inside curly
+Only when the condition is true - in the example, whether the `number`
-brackets.
-Blocks of code associated with the conditions in `if` expressions are
-sometimes called *arms*.

-Optionally, we can also include an `else` expression, to give the program an
-alternative block of code to execute should the condition evalulate to false.
-If
+variable is less than 5 - the consecutive code block (or *arm*) is executed.

-you don't provide an `else` expression and the condition is false, the program
+Optionally, an `else` expression can be added that will be executed when the
-will just skip the `if` block and move on to the next bit of code.

-You can also have multiple conditions by combining `if` and `else` in an `else
+condition evaluates to false.
+You can also have multiple conditions by combining
-if` expression.
+`if` and `else` in an `else if` expression.
 For example:

 ```mun
 fn main() {